Advice on Training Current & New Cleaners

 Get one or two cleaners who are considered key employees to take the classes first.
 Get their feedback before rolling it out to all employees/cleaners.
 Typical responses range from acceptance to excitement.

-Experienced cleaners often comment that they learned new techniques and insight that makes the certification process a positive experience.
+Experienced cleaners often comment that they learned new techniques and insight that make the certification process a positive experience.
 It is easier to roll out a new program if key employees and cleaners can endorse the program from the personal experience of taking the classes.

 And if you or your key employees have any concerns, it’s best to discuss that with a few key employees before rolling it out to everyone.